-Understanding what your child is going through and having a strategy to deal with it can help both of you.
+Understanding what your child is going through and having a strategy to deal with it can help you both.
 Here are some tips to help you and your baby get through separation anxiety.

 - Cover basic needs first.
 Saying goodbye will be worse if your baby is hungry, tired, or feeling ill.

 - Establish a routine.
 Try to say the same good-byes each day to build consistency and your baby’s understanding of what is happening.

 - Build trust.
 Keep your promises.
 Be back by the time you say you will in order to keep your baby’s trust and avoid future setbacks.

 - Practice being apart.
 Give your child a chance to thrive and have fun in your absence.
-Send him or her to grandma’s home or organize a play date!
+Send him to grandma’s home or organize a play date!

 It’s highly recommended that you regularly talk to your little one about this.
 This can be especially beneficial with the help of a good children’s book that deals with separation.
-Your child will learn to identify his or her feelings through the characters and situations in the story, particularly if you talk about it afterwards.
+Your child will learn to identify his feelings through the characters and situations in the story, particularly if you talk about it afterwards.
 Here are two of my bookshelf suggestions:

 Are you my mother? by P.D.
 Eastman is a great book for toddlers!
-This classic tells the story of a baby bird that is searching for his mother, asking everyone around him is they are his mother.
+This classic tells the story of a baby bird that is searching for his mother, asking everyone around him if they are his mother.
 By the end, they are happily reunited with their real mom!

 I love you all day long by Francesca Rusackas is especially helpful to get your little one prepared for the first day of school, but it can easily be applied to all situations!
-This story will remind your child that even if you are apart, you still love him or her all day long.
+This story will remind your child that even if you are apart, you still love him all day long.